 Eritrea tabled its pledges and commitments in support for its candidacy for membership (2019-2021) on 31 August 2018.

-Internationally, Eritrea pledged, inter alia, to: fulfil its reporting obligations in respect of regional and international human rights mechanisms; continue its engagement and technical cooperation with the OHCHR; take the measures necessary to expedite the ratification of the CRPD and the Protocol against the Smuggling of Migrants by Land, Sea and Air; advocate the protection of the rights of migrants; enhance its cooperation with the mechanisms of the Council by facilitating visits by the special procedures mandate holders; work towards a more effective and credible Council and conduct inclusive, cross-regional and transparent dialogue; strengthen support and cooperation in respect of the universal periodic review; advocate meaningful participation by the least developed countries in the universal periodic review and human rights treaty bodies; encourage and support constructive contributions from non-governmental organizations and civil society organizations; and advocate and work to enhance the capacity of OHCHR to provide technical support to Member States.
+Internationally, Eritrea pledged, inter alia, to: fulfil its international human rights reporting obligations; continue to engage with OHCHR; ratify the CRPD and the Protocol against the Smuggling of Migrants by Land, Sea and Air; advocate for the protection of the rights of migrants; facilitate Special Procedures’ visits; cooperate with the UPR; advocate meaningful participation by Least Developed Countries (LDCs) in the UPR and Treaty Bodies; work towards a more effective and credible Council, and conduct inclusive, cross-regional and transparent dialogue; encourage and support civil society engagement with the Council and its mechanisms; and advocate and work to enhance the capacity of OHCHR to provide technical support to UN member States.

-Domestically, Eritrea committed, inter alia, to: increase the effectiveness and efficiency of the national coordination body for the universal periodic review; ensure the supremacy of and respect for the law, increase the accessibility, efficiency, transparency and accountability of the judicial system; protect and promote the rights of women and persons with disabilities; and mainstream regional and international human rights instruments to which Eritrea is a party into its national programmes and institutions.
+At national level, Eritrea committed, inter alia, to: increase the effectiveness and efficiency of the national coordination body for the UPR; ensure the supremacy of, and respect for, the law; increase the accessibility, efficiency, transparency and accountability of the judicial system; protect and promote the rights of women, and persons with disabilities; and mainstream regional and international human rights instruments to which Eritrea is party into its national programmes and

-An analysis of steps taken by Eritrea in fulfilment of its international pledges shows that it is yet to ratify the CRPD; and, regarding cooperation with Treaty Bodies, has not submitted its periodic reports under the CAT, CERD and ICESCR.
-It does not have a Standing Invitation, and is yet to facilitate most of the Special Procedures visit requests.
-Eritrea has only answered around 30% of the communications received from Special Procedures mandate holders.
+An analysis of steps taken by Eritrea in fulfilment of its international pledges shows that it is yet to ratify the CRPD; and, regarding cooperation with Treaty Bodies, has not submitted its periodic reports under the CAT, CERD or ICESCR.
+Eritrea has not extended a standing invitation to Special Procedures and has not facilitated most visit requests.
+Eritrea has only answered around 40% of the communications it has received from Special Procedures mandate holders.
 Regarding the rights of migrants, Eritrea is yet to sign and ratify the CMW and the Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the UN Convention against Transnational Organised Crime.

-Eritrea was cited in the 2015 and 2017 Secretary-General’s report on Cooperation with the UN, its representatives and mechanisms in the field of human rights concerning the risk of reprisals against anyone cooperating with the commission of inquiry on human rights in Eritrea (COI) and the COI’s report which highlighted that almost all victims and witnesses who spoke with the COI feared reprisals by Eritrean authorities, either against themselves or their family members in Eritrea.
+Eritrea was cited in the 2019 Secretary-General’s report on cooperation with the UN, its representatives and mechanisms in the field of human rights, concerning the risk of reprisals against those cooperating with the Commission of Inquiry on human rights in Eritrea, and the Special Rapporteur on the human rights situation in Eritrea.